 In 1999, Chuck was among the first 144 attorneys in the State of Ohio to become a "Certified Specialist" by the Ohio State Bar Association.
 Chuck became certified in the field of Workers' Compensation Law.
 To become certified, candidates were required to demonstrate substantial involvement in the area of workers' compensation, fulfill additional educational requirements, submit to a peer evaluation process, and pass a written exam.
 Recertification is required every four (4) years.
 Chuck was recertified in 2003, 2007, 2011, 2015 and 2019.

-Chuck has been selected for inclusion in "Super Lawyers" for fourteen (14) consecutive years (2006-2019).
+Chuck has been selected for inclusion in "Super Lawyers" for fifteen (15) consecutive years (2006-2020).
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.
 Only five percent (5%) of the total lawyers in the state are selected for inclusion in Super Lawyers.
 Super Lawyers is published as a special section in leading city and regional magazines across the country.

 Chuck is a member of the Ohio State Bar Association, the Ohio Association for Justice, and the State Bar of Texas.
 He is licensed to practice law in Ohio and Texas.
 He is also admitted to practice law in the U.S. District Courts for the Southern District of Ohio, Northern District of Ohio, Southern District of Texas, U.S. Court of Appeals, Sixth Circuit (Michigan, Ohio, Kentucky & Tennessee), and the Supreme Court of the United States of America.